 The only known wife of Alexander Jannaeus was Queen Salome Alexandra (Shelomtzion or Shlom Tzion).
 Josephus tells us nothing about her family, but rabbinic traditions recorded in the Talmud say she was the sister of Simeon bar Shetah.
 Simeon's father was Shetah bar Yossei.
 Since the Talmud is oral traditions written down at least 200 years after Salome's time, it could be the nature of her relation to this family had slipped by a generation, and Simeon was her nephew and Shetah her brother.
 Since Yossei is a different form of Joseph, that would make Alexander Jannaeus a son in law of a Joseph.

 This family was one of the leading families of the Sanhedrin, from what I know about other leading families of the Sanhedrin (like the House of Hilel which came later), they often had Davidic ancestry.
 And once the Hasmoneans started ruling as Kings it would make sense they'd want to marry into the House of David.
+And the two Husbands of Alexandra were the first two to rule as Kings.
 So Yossei being a descendant of Nathan Ben David is reasonably plausible.

 Salome and Jannaeus had two sons, Hyrcanus II and Aristoblus II.
 From then on with few exceptions all the Hasmoneans are known only by Greek names, but I suspect most also had Hebrew names too.